adaltas/node-nikita/docs/content/metadata/header.md

 Its value is a string describing what the action is about.

-By default, defining a "header" to your action won't have any consequences.
-To see it in action, you will need to activate a reporting solution which honors the `header` metadata or create one on your own.
+By default, defining a `header` to your action won't have any consequences.
+To see it in action, you will need to activate a reporting solution that honors the `header` metadata or create one on your own.

 ### CLI reporting